goruck/smart-zoneminder/aws-lambda/alexa-smart-zoneminder/README.md

     "port": "ApacheServerPort",
     "cgiUser": "UserNameForCGIAccess",
     "cgiPass": "PasswordForCGIAccess",
-    "alarmVideoPath": "URIToAlarmClipVideo"
+    "alarmVideoPath": "URIToAlarmClipVideo",
+    "localPath": "URIToLocalAlarmImages"
 }
 ```
 5. Run ```mkzip``` to zip up contents to prep for upload to AWS.

 ### Upload to AWS

 Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *alexa-smart-zoneminder* and upload the zip file created above.
-For the function to properly handle local time and dates you need to create a Lambda function environment variable named *LOCAL_TZ* and set its value to your time zone using IANA format (for example, America/Los_Angeles).
-You can use the AWS Lambda Console to create this variable.

 Ensure that the function uses your newly created IAM Role.